-The Doctor of Psychology, Psy.D., is the highest degree for those who wish to apply their knowledge as practicing clinicians.
-The Health Psychology concentration offered by our L.A. doctoral program prepares graduates to work in a broad range of settings, including primary care clinics, hospitals, colleges and universities, government agencies, corporations, specialized health care centers, and rehabilitation facilities.
+The Health Psychology concentration offered within The Chicago School's Psy.D. in Clinical Psychology at Los Angeles prepares graduates to work in a broad range of settings, including primary care clinics, hospitals, colleges and universities, government agencies, corporations, specialized health care centers, and rehabilitation facilities.
 Students develop essential diagnostic, therapeutic, and consultative skills through rigorous coursework, challenging practicum and internship experiences, and an applicable dissertation.

 Clinical psychology students in the L.A.
-Campus program may apply to complete their clinical training hours at our Westwood or Irvine Counseling Centers, two of Southern California's largest and most well-respected community counseling centers.
+Campus Clinical Psychology program may apply to complete their clinical training hours at our Westwood or Irvine Counseling Centers, two of Southern California's largest and most well-respected community counseling centers.
 Through this training model, students learn marketing and operations related to running a private practice, provide individual and group psychotherapy services, and graduate with critical skills and connections, preparing them to sit for licensure and launch successful careers.

 Graduates from the Clinical Psychology program will be prepared to pursue positions as licensed clinical psychologists provided they pass the appropriate licensure examination and complete any state-required post-doctoral residency requirements.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to this campus.

 Biopsychosocial Aspects of Medical Disorders